frmichel/sparql-micro-service/README.md

                 profile.jsonld    # JSON-LD profile to translate the JSON response into JSON-LD insert.sparql     # optional SPARQL INSERT query to create triples that JSON-LD cannot create construct.sparql  # optional SPARQL CONSTRUCT query used to process URI dereferencing queries service.php       # optional script.
-Replaces the config.ini in case specific actions are required
+Complements the config.ini in case specific actions are required.
+                                  # See folder 'manual_config_example' for a detailed example.
             <service>             # one service of this Web API
             ...
         <Web API>/                # directory of the services related to one Web API